mustafademiray/test-ava/README.md

-# Getting Started with Create React App
+# Interact with a smart contract deployed on Avalanche Testnet

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).